carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 output is an edit of the data with only white-space characters.
 These edits have been made to explore and separate the tweet's content from the metadata.

-We can see that it is the 4th piece of data in the tweet is "text", and is after the author's ID, the language, and time stamp.
+We can see that the 4th piece of data in the tweet is "text", and is after the author's ID, the language, and time stamp.
 The fifth element, "referenced tweet", tells us that this tweet is in reply to another tweet.